AtomicSmash/ultimate-mailchimp-plugin/readme.md

 All of this text in editable via the available via [these filters](https://github.com/AtomicSmash/ultimate-mailchimp-plugin/wiki/Filters). 😎

-### Transactional data

-Currently, this plugin doesn't handle syncing of transactional data.
-It **will** in the future.

 ## Features

 - GDPR compliant newsletter description built in
-- Send custom merge fields to Mailchimp
+- Send custom merge fields to MailChimp

-## When do user details get sent to MailChimp?

-The plugin hooks into these actions to update MailChimp:

-- `woocommerce_checkout_update_order_meta`:  This is fired after a successful order via WooCommerce.
+## Upcoming features

+- Currently, this plugin doesn't handle syncing of transactional data.
+It **will** in the future.

-## Setup
+## Complete site setup

 ### Step 1 - Turn on WooCommerce terms and conditions